 A J1 visa is a non-immigrant visa in the U.S. that allows exchange visitors and students to come to the U.S. to participate in work and study-based exchange programs.
-Spouse and dependent children under the age of 21 years are given a J2 visa.
+Spouses and dependent children under the age of 21 years are given a J2 visa.

-The Exchange Visitor program fosters global understanding through educational and cultural exchanges of opportunities that would generally be unavailable in their home country.
+The Exchange Visitor program fosters global understanding through educational and cultural exchanges of opportunities that would generally be unavailable in one’s home country.
 All exchange visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.

 J Visa Health Insurance Requirements